-In order to conduct analysis about the differences between groups, the numbers of leadership moves per group were categorized into high, medium and low moves per group for each of total accepted moves, total intellectual moves and total organizational moves.
-Table 7 provides information about the number of moves in each category.
-Chi square analyses were conducted to examine the relationship between number of moves per group and the highest level of reasoning reached within the group.
-Results indicate that there was no significant relationship for total accepted leadership moves, $\chi^2$ (N= 22) = 6.15, p =.41, or for total accepted organizational moves, $\chi^2$ (N= 22) = 4.57, p =.6, or intellectual moves, $\chi^2$ (N= 22) = 6.87, p =.33.
+Table 8 Number of groups in each category of number of leadership moves and task success were conducted to examine the relationship between number of moves per group and the highest level of reasoning reached within the group.
+Results indicate that there was no significant relationship for total accepted leadership moves, χ^2 (N=22)=6.15, p=0.41, or for total accepted organizational moves, χ^2 (N=22)=4.57, p=0.6, or intellectual moves, χ^2 (N=22)=6.87, p=0.33.